51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

             "fullVersionList"
         ])
     .then((uach) => {
+            // Add low-entropy data if you want it ua.brands = navigator.userAgentData.brands;
+            ua.mobile = navigator.userAgentData.mobile;
+            ua.platform = navigator.userAgentData.platform;
-            // Log the UA-CH data in it's client-side format. console.log(uach);
+            // Log the UA-CH data in its client-side format. console.log(uach);
             // Convert to the format used in the UA-CH HTTP headers. var headerFormatUach = convertToHeaderFormat(uach);